-The aim of the 4th CBA Guideline is to deliver general guidance on how to assess projects from a CBA perspective.
-The Guideline describes the ENTSO-E's criteria for performing CBA in addition to the common principles and methodologies used in the necessary network studies, market analyses and interlinked modelling methodologies.
-Because of this general approach which allows for the application to different studies, not all study-specific details and requirements can be described in detail within the scope of this document.
-In addition to the 4th CBA Guideline, study-specific complementary Implementation Guidelines require publishing along with the respective TYNDP study, containing all relevant input data, data sources and assumptions utilised in the CBA implementation.
+The aim of the 4th CBA Guideline is to deliver general guidance on how to assess projects from a cost and benefit point of view.
+The Guideline describes the ENTSO-E's criteria for performing cost benefit analysis along with the common principles and methodologies to be used in the necessary network studies, market analyses, and interlinked modelling methodologies.
+It is because of this general approach, allowing for the application to different studies, that not all study-specific details and requirements can be described in detail within the scope of this document.
+In addition to the 4th CBA Guideline, study-specific complementary Implementation Guidelines needs to be published along with the respective TYNDP study, containing all relevant input data, data sources, and assumptions utilised in the CBA implementation.
 An overview of the required complementary information, provided within the implementation guidelines and other documentation within the TYNDP, is given in Section 1.3.
-The implementation guidelines for the respective TNYDP will be part of the TYNDP package and will therefore also be publicly consulted on.
+The implementation guidelines for the respective TNYDP will be part of the TYNDP package and will therefore also be publicly consulted.

 To ensure a full assessment of all transmission benefits, ENTSO-E applies a multi-criteria approach to describe the indicators associated with each project.
-To the extent possible the indicators are monetised, where this is not possible for justified reasons, indicators are quantified in their typical physical units (i. e. tons or GWh).
-The set of common indicators contained in this guideline form a complete and solid basis for project assessment across Europe, both within the scope of the TYNDP as well as for project portfolio development in the PCI selection process.2
+This means that some of the indicators are monetised, where others are quantified in their typical physical units (i.e. tons or GWh).
+The set of common indicators contained in this guideline form a complete and solid basis for project assessment across Europe, both within the scope of the TYNDP as well as for project portfolio development in the PCI selection process.4

-As the TYNDP is a continuously evolving process, this document will be reviewed periodically, in line with prudent planning practice and further editions of the TYNDP, or upon request (as foreseen by Article 11.13 of the TEN-E Regulation).
+As the TYNDP is a continuously evolving process, this document will be reviewed periodically, in line with prudent planning practice and further editions of the TYNDP, or upon request (as foreseen by Article 11.13 of the Regulation).